10 Real-World Tips To Reduce High Stress (At Work Or Home)

 Stress In Psychology

-In psychology, stress is usually the process of interaction between a person and their environment.
-There are three broad perspectives in studying the stress process:
+In psychology, stress is typically understood as an interaction between a person and their environment.
+Researchers study stress from three main perspectives:

 Final Words